Dusk-afk/combobox_desktop/README.md

 TODO: Tell users more about the package: where to find more information, how to contribute to the package, how to file issues, what response they can expect from the package authors, and more.

+## TODO
+[ ] Type in combobox
+[ ] Items should only be visible when the focus is inside combobox or the items [ ] Filter the items according to prompt
+[ ] Move focus between items with arrow keys
+[ ] Select item with enter key / left mouse click
+[ ] Close the combobox with escape key / left mouse click outside [ ] Support for change of variables like items, current selected value and other things [ ] Easy themeing